2/22/2024

 Executive Vice President and Chief Financial Officer

 Sure.
-Well, just also talking about EPS, you know, and what will play well into 2025 is the fact that, you know, we've got some dilution in 2024 from the MSA going away and that will be in the run rate by 2025.
+Well, just also talking about EPS, you know, and what will play well into 2025 is the fact that, you know, we've got some dilution in 2024 from the MSA going away, and that will be in the run rate by 2025.
 And then same thing with, you know, Paulette, our expectation is that Paulette turns to profitability by 2025.
 So those will be benefits.
-We're also seeing inflation coming down, you know, kind of in the marketplace, but just the way it flows through our inventory, it takes some time to clear the P&L. So if trends continue on the inflation front, we should see improving benefits by 2025 in that area.
-Then with regard to interest, you know, right now, our expectation is that we will be using free cash flow in 2024 to continue to pay down some of our prepayable debt.
+We're also seeing inflation coming down, you know, kind of in the marketplace, but just the way it flows through our inventory, it takes some time to clear the P and L. So if trends continue on the inflation front, we should see improving benefits by 2025 in that area.
+Then with regard to interest, You know, right now, our expectation is that we will be using free cash flow in 2024 to continue to pay down some of our prepayable debt.
 So that will reduce our debt outstanding each quarter of the year.
 And then we also, in our guidance, we're assuming three 25 basis point rate cuts.
 So you should see an improving interest environment, interest expense environment as we go through the year and into 2025.

 speaker